-A new indicator has been included which shows the ratio of financing cost to net revenue stream including the investment property income.
-This indicator shows the positive effect the investment properties currently make to the Authority.
+The ratio of financing cost to net revenue stream including the investment property income shows the positive effect the investment properties currently make to the Authority.

-Estimates of the incremental impact of capital investment decisions on Council Tax Band D equivalents is £19.88 in 2022/23, £22.03 in 2023/24 and £4.82 in 2024/25.
+Estimates of the incremental impact of capital investment decisions on Council Tax Band D equivalents is £34.79 in 2023/24, £5.94 in 2024/25 and £8.98 in 2025/26.
 This represents the estimated amount of Council Tax within the District's annual Council Tax charge from each Band D equivalent that will be used to fund future capital investment.
 These levels reflect the use of borrowing for Leisure Centre schemes and their associated financing costs in 2022/23 and 2023/24.
 The indicator reduces significantly in 2024/25 when Leisure Centre Projects are expected to be completed.
 There is no incremental impact to Council Dwelling Rent payers as there is no borrowing proposed for the HRA.